-David C. Rumsey is a parliamentarian, writer, translator and Buddhist teacher.
-He is devoted to fostering the art of civics and civil discourse for all types of traditional and non-traditional groups.
+David C. Rumsey is a meeting coach, writer, translator and Buddhist teacher.
+He is devoted to fostering the art of civics and civil discourse in meetings for all types of traditional and non-traditional groups.

 David’s broad background as a teacher and leader for corporate boards, social justice groups and faith-based organizations have helped him adopt a unique approach to consulting.
 David Rumsey specializes in helping “Non-Meeting-people” achieve successful meetings that are efficient, congenial and produce results.
 His extensive experience allows tailor his expertise to the unique needs of each individual group.
 There is no “One-Size-Fits All” when it comes to making meetings.
 Using fundamental principles, David helps your group find the delicate balance between structure and spontaneity – that helps your group thrive.

-David is a member of the National Association of Parliamentarians and the American Institute of Parliamentarians, but his true meeting mentoring skills come from working with a wide variety of traditional and non-traditional groups.
+David is a member of the National Association of Parliamentarians and the American Institute of Parliamentarians, but his true coaching skills come from working with a wide variety of traditional and non-traditional groups to help make their meetings more enjoyable and effective.

 David was the president of the American Translators Association (ATA) from 2015-2017, with a total of 9 years on that board.
 As one of the largest associations for translators and interpreters in the world, ATA has more than 10,000 members across more than 100 countries – speaking dozens of languages – which required a balance of flexibility and firmness to board meetings.